purescript/purescript-ordered-collections/README.md

 fold :: forall a z. (z -> String -> a -> z) -> z -> StrMap a -> z
 ```

+Fold the keys and values of a map

 #### `foldMap`